 Does New Zealand have Credit Scores?

 There has been a lot of discussions around about whether or not credit scores exist in New Zealand.

 Credit scores do exist in New Zealand

 In 2012 Comprehensive Credit Reporting (CCR) was introduced- it’s an amendment to the credit reporting privacy code.
-This amendment allows the credit agencies to use your drives licence to identify you, as well as permit creditors to use your credit report for prescreening.
+This amendment allows the credit agencies to use your drives licence to identify you and permit creditors to use your credit report for prescreening.

-Having positive factors as well as negative factors on your credit report gives creditors a more complete picture of your credit situation.
+Having positive factors and negative factors on your credit report gives creditors a complete picture of your credit situation.
 Ideally, this means that there should be more competition for your business if you have a good credit record.
 But more importantly- people had had bad credit might find their credit scores increase due to positive factors that were not included before.

 The uptake of credit score reporting